Kenny Hendrick: Craftsman Truck Series

 Hendrick ran four Craftsman Truck Series races in 1996 to start his career off.
-He started his career with a top-10 start: a 9th in his debut at Phoenix.
+He started his career with a top-ten start: a ninth in his debut at Phoenix.
 He finished 28th in that race.
-His best run of the year was a modest 23rd-place finish at Las Vegas.
+His best run of the year was a modest 23rd place finish at Las Vegas.

 Four more races were in store for Hendrick.
-He had one top-20 finish.
-That was a 19th at Texas, racing for Rob Rizzo.
+He had one top-twenty finish.
+That was a nineteenth at Texas, racing for Rob Rizzo.
 He had started the year off with the team, but after finishes of 29th and 24th, they let him go.

 Hendrick would not race in this series until 2003, when he did a start and park effort in a second Billy Ballew Motorsports No. 9 entry.
-Because of the nature of the effort, Hendrick did not complete any of the dozen starts he did and his best finish was a 31st at IRP, where he also recorded his second career top-10 start of 10th.
+Because of the nature of the effort, Hendrick did not complete any of the dozen starts he did and his best finish was a 31st at IRP, where he also recorded his second career top-ten start of tenth.

 Hendrick returned to the Trucks when he ran at Kansas Speedway in the No. 16 Xpress Motorsports truck on April 28, 2007.